Icelandic summer is calling you for an adventure. | Check this out!

 The magma chamber is derived from the continental plate meeting of the Mid-Atlantic Ridge.
 Eyjafjallajökull is, therefore, a part of a volcano chain that stretches across Iceland.

 A lot of activity occurred in Eyjafjallajökull at the beginning of the year 2010.
-In the wake of heavy landslides, and earthquake activity, there was a small effusive in the northern part of Fimmvörðuháls.
+In the wake of heavy landslides and earthquake activity, there was a small effusive eruption in the northern part of Fimmvörðuháls.
 That eruption started on the 20th of March and lasted 23 days.

-Then the eruption took a break for two and a half days before starting again on the 14th of April on summit top of Eyjafjallajökull stratovolcano itself.
-Within the first days, the glacier had melted substantially and a few glaciers runs had occurred.
-Along with it came clouds of ash which reached all the way to central Europe.
+Then, the eruption took a break for two and a half days, before starting again on the 14th of April on the summit top of Eyjafjallajökull Volcano itself.
+Within the first days, the glacier had melted substantially.
+Along with the eruption came clouds of ash which reached all the way to central Europe.

 smoke over Eyjafjallajokull volcano during eruption